duskjet/aspnetcore-json-rpc/README.md

-`1000` | Error | An error occurred during deserialization of a JSON-RPC request `1010` | Error | A request is not considered as a valid JSON-RPC request `2000` | Warning | A JSON-RPC request processed as notification due to server configuration `2010` | Warning | A JSON-RPC request processed as notification due to client configuration `3000` | Information | A JSON-RPC request processed successfully `3010` | Information | A JSON-RPC request processed with error `3020` | Information | A JSON-RPC request processed as notification `4010` | Trace | A JSON-RPC request with a single item accepted for processing `4020` | Trace | A JSON-RPC request with multiple items accepted for processing
+`1000` | Error | An error occurred during deserialization of a JSON-RPC request `1010` | Error | A request is not considered as a valid JSON-RPC request `2000` | Warning | A JSON-RPC request processed as notification due to server configuration `2010` | Warning | A JSON-RPC request processed with result as notification due to client configuration `2020` | Warning | A JSON-RPC request processed with error as notification due to client configuration `3000` | Information | A JSON-RPC request processed as notification `3010` | Information | A JSON-RPC request processed with result `3020` | Information | A JSON-RPC request processed with error `4000` | Trace | A JSON-RPC request accepted for processing as a single item `4010` | Trace | A JSON-RPC request accepted for processing as a batch

 ### Samples